Skip to content Skip to footer

 Alexander Zhyvotkov.
 Altar

-March 17 11:00 pm - April 9 7:00 pm
+March 17, 2023 11:00 pm - April 9, 2023 7:00 pm

-The Altar Exhibition project features artwork which was created by the artist at the moment of greatest emotional tension.
+The Altar exhibition project features artwork which was created by the artist at the moment of greatest emotional tension.

 Zhyvotkov methodically works to create his “Kyiv.
 2014” series during the winter of 2014 which was marred by tragedy and heroism.
-The historical record reflects the events on Maidan practically minute by minute and the artist re-creates the events in his art with the same accuracy.
+The historical record reflects the events on Maidan practically minute-by-minute and the artist re-creates the events in his art with the same accuracy.
 Despair and hope push Zhyvotkov – the artist, to take on a role of an ancient chronicler.
 He symbolically re-creates the terrible events in his dark almost completely black wood bas-reliefs.
 It represents the artist’s hope that by “conquering death with death” Ukrainians will no longer need to make human sacrifices at the altar of freedom.

-The shelling continued and the situation grew more dangerous with the enemy forces advancing on the city, but Zhyvotkov stayed to work in his Kyiv studio.
-The artist re-creates Ukraine’s modern tragedy as the country rises against the Russian barbarous onslaught.
-This war has caused Ukraine a lot of pain, despair, and misery.
-And the artist carves these emotions in his sculptural reliefs and sunk reliefs in stone and wood.
+But his hopes were dashed when Ukrainian air defence systems shot down the first Russian missiles on February 24th, 2022.
+The shelling continued and the situation grew more dangerous with enemy forces advancing on the city, but Zhyvotkov stayed to work in his Kyiv studio, re-creating Ukraine’s modern tragedy as the country rose up against Russia’s barbarous onslaught.
+This war has caused Ukraine a lot of pain, despair, and misery and the artist carves these emotions in his sculptural reliefs and sunk reliefs in stone and wood.

 SELECTED GALLERY